Consensys/quorum/docs/Permissioning/Usage.md

   ultimateParent: "ORG1"
 }
 ```
 When the org is suspended no transaction from any of the account linked to the organization or sub organizations under it is allowed.
-However, the nodes linked to the organization will be active and will be syncing with the organization.
+However, the nodes linked to the organization will be active and will be syncing with the network.

 ### Revoking suspension of an organization